General Dentistry: Common Treatments & Procedures

 During the second visit, the restorations are fitted to the teeth, and any necessary adjustments are made.
 Patients currently have a few indirect restoration treatments, including:

-• Wisdom tooth removal is one of the most common dental surgeries used to remove third molars
+- Wisdom tooth removal is a frequently performed dental surgery to remove third molars

 Cosmetic Dentistry

-Cosmetic dentistry is one of the fastest-growing sectors of dentistry.
+Cosmetic dentistry is a rapidly growing sector of dentistry.

 Many patients electively seek cosmetic procedures.
 This is because these treatments enhance an individual’s smile, which boosts their confidence and improves their appearance.